sonkd/myblog/_pages/about.md

 <div class="article__excerpt" style="color: #666">This is a <a href="https://nownownow.com/about">now page</a>.
 Updated on February 10, 2023, from Hanoi, Vietnam.</div>

 #### Building [My Blog]({{ site.url }}/blog)
-I'd like to sharing and archive the knowledges of design in life, what things I observed and enlightened.
-Write more articles on Medium to reflect and improve myself about the experience, perception, and discovered things.
+I'd like to share and archive the knowledge of design in life, and what things I observed and enlightened.
+Write more articles on Medium to reflect and improve myself about the experiences, perceptions, and discovered things.

 #### 2023 (In progress)
 - Head of Product at [Ready.io](https://ready.io)